 Prerequisite: AP US History (SS911) or AP Art History (FA902).
 Permission of the instructor is required.

 Strategies and Skills for Success is a one-term course offered to students who desire to improve upon their organizational and study habits while learning strategies to help enable their learning.
 The intention of the course is to help students develop skills in self-reflection, self-evaluation, and self-monitoring in order to become independent learners.
-With a focus on building self-awareness of each individual learner and his/her learning style, students will learn strategies for test taking, time management and prioritization, studying, reading skills, long-term project planning, memory strategies, and more.
-This course focuses on metacognitive skills while teaching some of the cognitive psychology behind how our brains learn and store information.
+Students will learn strategies for test taking, time management and prioritization, study methods, reading strategies, long-term project planning, memory strategies, and more.
+This course focuses on strategies that help students to adapt to the increasing academic demands while using the IDEAL problem-solving model to navigate the obstacles getting in the way of their academic success.

 This course is a pass/fail course which is not computed into the Marist GPA.

 This course is offered to students who seek extra support in study strategy implementation after taking Strategies and Skills for Success 1 (SK142 or SK143).
-While Skills and Strategies for Success 1 offers strategies to help students "get on the right track," Skills and Strategies for Success 2 offers students further support to implement and generalize those strategies taught, helping them to "stay on the right track."
-The course functions like a directed study hall with the academic support of a learning specialist.
+Skills and Strategies for Success 2 offers students further support in applying strategies and accessing resources learned in Skills and Strategies for Success 1.
+Students use class time to independently manage their academics with the support of a learning specialist and, in some classes, a content-area support teacher.

 This one-term course will analyze what leadership is in our community while looking at the varying styles of leadership.
 The students will be preparing to take the lessons and content of the course and apply it to their Marist experience and our community in their junior and senior years.